Romanyusupov2016/developer-tools-manual/README.md

 # developer-tools-manual
-manual to tools for web-developers
+manual to essential tools for web-developers

 <a href="https://romanyusupov2016.github.io/Git-Reference/index.html">Git Reference</a>